pcardotatgit/XDR_Workflows_and_Stuffs/500-SecureX_Workflow_examples/readme.md

-# SecureX Workflows and Tutos
+# SecureX Workflows

-This repository is about SecureX Workflows.
+This repository contains some of my workflows.

-- Tips
-- Tutos
-- Workflows
-- Relay Modules